JenSans/Detecting-Plant-Disease/README.md

 The final model takes into account what was learned from the previous 3 models before it.
 More convolutional layers are added, the images were augmented with a vertical flip, and a slight increase in shear.

 ## Results
-The baseline model's accuracy came out to 22%, which is not an ideal accuracy by any means, but it is a starting point.
-The second model increases to about 44% accuracy, a drastic improvement from the baseline.
-The third model increases again to 74% accuracy!
-Now we're getting somewhere.
-The fourth model

-Parameter Tuning:
+The best performing model was the third model with an accuracy of 74%.
+When testing out the model's predictions on images it hadn't trained on, it was able to predict the disease or health of the plant accurate 74% of the time!

 Adjustments were made to prevent overfitting using Dropout.
-Through the modeling process, more layers are added as well as epochs and steps per epoch to check on the slow improvement on the model's performnce with accuracy.
-Throughout the modeling process, I gradually add convolutional layers to the model to see it's affect on the model's performance.
+Through the modeling process, more layers were added as well as epochs and steps per epoch to check on the slow improvement on the model's performance with accuracy.
+Throughout the modeling process, I gradually add convolutional layers to the model to see its effect on the model's performance.

 ## Conclusion